soyoahn/soyoahn.github.io/_posts/2025-09-10-iOS-messages-feature-request.md

 # Mental Health | iOS Messages Feature Request
 ---
-Did you know that you can send Apple feature requests? [https://www.apple.com/feedback/](https://www.apple.com/feedback/)
+Did you know that you can send feature requests to Apple through a nice, dedicated form? [https://www.apple.com/feedback/](https://www.apple.com/feedback/)

 For example, I just submitted this one: (this is pretty personal)